FaisalBinAhmed/MVGFahrinfo/README.md

 - Searching of stations.
 - Saving stations to file.
 - Real-life colors for vehicles for easier identification.
-- Easily navigable with shortcuts.
+- Easy navigation with shortcuts.

 ## Using